Theresa Wayman

-Theresa Becker Wayman (born June 23, 1980), also known by the stage name TT, is an American musician, singer-songwriter and occasional actress, best known as guitarist and vocalist of the indie rock band Warpaint.
+Theresa Becker Wayman (born June 23, 1980), known professionally as TT, is an American musician, singer-songwriter, and occasional actress, best known as guitarist and vocalist of the indie rock band Warpaint.

-Early and personal life
+Early life

-Theresa was born and raised in Eugene, Oregon.
+Wayman was born and raised in Eugene, Oregon.
 She became interested in music at age 9, when she started "jamming along with [her] dad" on guitar.
 At age 10, her mother encouraged her to learn piano.
 Wayman has said that she "dabbled in guitar as a teen; then got really serious about guitar and drums when [she] was about 21".
-Wayman's musical influences from her childhood and adolescence include Talking Heads, Cyndi Lauper, Tina Turner, Jimmy Page and Björk.

 During her adolescence, Wayman became close friends with Emily Kokal, with whom she would later form Warpaint.
 Both traveled through Europe together in their late teenage years and lived together in New York City and Los Angeles.